 Stand with feet shoulder-width apart, slight bend in your knees, holding dumbbells at shoulder height, palms facing in towards each other (neutral grip).

 Drop into a shallow squat; about a 2-inch dip.
-Then press through your heels, and push the dumbbells overhead until arms are fully extended.
+Then press through your heels and push the dumbbells overhead until your arms are fully extended.
 Think of peeking your head through your arms as you lock out the dumbbells overhead.

-Lower dumbbells down to starting position at shoulder-level and repeat.
+Lower the dumbbells down to the starting position at shoulder level and repeat.

 Leading with your elbows, pull the dumbbells up until your elbows reach shoulder height.
 As you pull the dumbbells up, think of pulling your shoulder blades down.
 Be sure to keep the dumbbells close to your body as you pull them upwards.

-With control, lower the dumbbells back down to staring position.
+With control, lower the dumbbells back down to starting position.
 This is an upright row.

 Keeping your arms straight, lift the dumbbells straight out in front of your body until they reach shoulder height.

-With control, lower the dumbbells back down.
+With control, lower the dumbbells back down, landing in front of your thighs.
 This is a front raise.

-The combination of these two shoulder exercises is one rep, repeat for 10 reps.
+The combination of these two shoulder exercises is one rep.

-4. Neutral Grip Press + 2 Count Goal Post Drop
+Neutral Grip Press And 2-Count Goal Post Drop

-How to do a Neutral Grip Overhead Press + Goal Post Drop:
+How To Do A Neutral Grip Overhead Press And Goal Post Drop

 Start standing with feet shoulder-width apart, slight bend in your knees.
 Hold a dumbbell in each hand, elbows in line with your shoulders, palms facing in towards each other (neutral grip).